Reducing manufacturing costs can be achieved directly (by spending less) or indirectly (by making more):

 There are many other disciplines and techniques for reducing manufacturing costs, such as Six Sigma, Design for Manufacturability (DFM), and Supply Chain Management (SCM).
 However, our primary focus will be on leveraging Lean Manufacturing (to spend less) and the Theory of Constraints (to make more).

-It is useful to define a formal strategy for reducing manufacturing costs.
+It is useful to define a formal strategy with ideas for reducing manufacturing costs.
 Once articulated, this strategy can then be consistently applied, both across equipment and over time.
 Here is an example definition:

 We continually reduce our manufacturing costs by identifying the production constraint (the manufacturing bottleneck) and then applying all the tools and techniques at our disposal to improve the performance of the constraint.
 When it is no longer the constraint we identify the new constraint and repeat.
 Tools and techniques include proven best practices from Lean Manufacturing, Six Sigma, Theory of Constraints, and other sources.
 Non-constraint reductions in cost are also valued, but are a second priority to eliminating waste and increasing throughput at the constraint.